pasqal-io/qadence/docs/digital_analog_qc/analog-qubo.md

 torch.manual_seed(seed)
 ```

-The QUBO problem is initially defined by a graph of weighted connections and a cost function to be optimized.
-The weighted connections are organized in a
+The QUBO problem is initially defined by a graph of weighted edges and a cost function to be optimized.
+The weighted edges are represented by a
 real-valued symmetric matrix `Q` which is used throughout the tutorial.

 ```python exec="on" source="material-block" session="qubo"